 - Government-bond yield curves flattened during the month; inflation-indexed sovereign debt was the top performer within fixed income, retaining its lead from the third quarter.

-- While U.S. inflation may be near a peak, Europe appears poised for further acceleration given immediate concerns about the cost of energy.
+- While U.S. inflation maybe near a peak, Europe appears poised for further acceleration given immediate concerns about the cost of energy.

 Equities charged ahead around most of the world in October, erasing September’s dip.
-Developed-market stocks surged, with Canada and the U.S. at the helm, while emerging-market stocks mounted a subdued advance.
+Developed-market stocks surged, with the U.S. at the helm, while emerging-market stocks mounted a subdued advance.
 European and U.K. stocks delivered strong performance in October, while Japan continued its countertrend pattern with a plunge that offset its sizeable September gain.

 Outside of developed markets, Argentina and Indonesia sustained remarkable multi-month runs, and China offset recent drops with a healthy showing in October.
 Peru outpaced nearly all other markets (second only to Egypt), but Latin America’s overall equity-market performance sank as Brazil and Chile clocked the worst emerging-market country-level performance.